Last Updated on

 - For cream-based, pesto or olive oil spaghetti, the best wine pairings will be full-bodied, rich and smooth.
 You want a wine that holds up to the creamy, rich notes and finishes with an impressive note.

-Of course, looking for specific flavor notes is a way to really hone in on the very best wine with spaghetti pairings.
-You can play with flavor notes a bit, especially if you customize with different seasonings and/or protein, so that means it’s important not to stress too much over it.
+Of course, looking for specific flavour notes is a way to really hone in on the very best wine with spaghetti pairings.
+You can play with flavour notes a bit, especially if you customize with different seasonings and/or protein, so that means it’s important not to stress too much over it.